-Training Awards Subcommittee – This subcommittee provides oversight for the following ASH training-related awards and the study section process for each: Research Training Award for Fellows (RTAF), Hematology Opportunities for the Next Generation (HONORS), and Medical Student Physician-Scientist (Phy-Sci) Award.
-The chair of this subcommittee serves as a liaison member to the Awards Committee.
+Training Awards Subcommittee – This subcommittee provides oversight for the following ASH training-related awards and the study section process for each: Research Training Award for Fellows (RTAF), Hematology Opportunities for the Next Generation (HONORS) Award, Graduate Hematology Award, and Medical Student Physician-Scientist (Phy-Sci) Award.
+The chair serves as a liaison member of the Awards Committee.

 5. Program Directors: Provide representation and advocacy for training program directors and hematology program development.

 6. Outreach: Develop, secure approval for, and implement strategies and tactics to educate medical students, graduate students, and residents about hematology and careers in the subspecialty as well as about ASH and ways to become involved in the Society.